TYPES OF WRONGFUL TERMINATION

 - Gather documents and other information related to your employment and termination.
 Any records or emails you can provide showing the discrimination might be helpful.

 - Contact an attorney.
 Consultations are free and confidential.
-It is strongly recommended that you consult with a wrongful termination lawyer as early in the process as possible.
+It is strongly recommended that you consult with a lawyer as early in the process as possible.

 - Decide how to proceed.
 With the help of legal counsel, you can determine the best way to proceed with your case.